siddharthgutta/StarKit/README.md

 # StarKit
-A framework for interacting with Star Micronics printers
+A Swift framework for interacting with Star Micronics printers

 Inspired by OpenTable's [star-printing](https://github.com/opentable/star-printing).